DIPlib/diplib/dipimage/user_manual/02_installation.md

     run('C:\Program Files\dip\dipstart.m')
 ```
 where `C:\Program Files\dip\` is the directory to which you installed
 *DIPimage*.
-The script `dipstart.m`, executed this way, contains two
+The script `dipstart.m`, executed this way, contains three
 commands needed to initialise the toolbox (two if you didn't install the
 images).
 These must be executed every time you start *MATLAB*.
 You can
 modify (or create) a file `startup.m` in the directory to which *MATLAB*